Frequently Asked Questions

 -

-As our service is closed on public holidays, a 50% discount is applied to the gap fee for those days.
+As our centres are closed on public holidays, a 50% discount is applied to the gap fee for those days.

 Please note that Child Care Subsidy (CCS) allows for up to 42 allowable absence days per financial year.
 Once this limit is reached, CCS will no longer be applied, and full fees will be payable.